conwetlab/WMarket/doc/installation-guide.rst

 -  **Authentication Configuration**: WMarket can work with a local authentication system or using an external IdM.
-The script will ask you what authentication system do you prefer.
+The script will ask you what authentication system you prefer.
 If you opt for an external IdM, some configuration details will be required as can be seen in the following example: